na-trium-144/homebrew-webcface/README.md

 ```

 ### Other formulae

+No guarantee of stability and compatibility.
+These can be removed or renamed in future updates without notice.

 * `crow-unix-socket`: `crow` with unix domain socket support (Older revision of [CrowCpp/Crow#803](https://github.com/CrowCpp/Crow/pull/803))
 * `curl-ws`: `curl` with websocket support